Oracle Container Engine for Kubernetes Installation

 Prerequisites

-5. An existing OKE cluster with at least 2 nodes (for Luna webhook replica availability) without autoscaling enabled.
+- An existing OKE cluster with at least 2 nodes (required for Luna webhook replica availability), with cluster autoscaling disabled.

 Step 2: Deploy Luna

-Luna supports 2 authentication methods for making OCI API calls: mounted OCI config file and instance principal.
+Luna supports two authentication methods for OCI API access:

 To instead use the instance principal authentication method, set up an instance principal with sufficient service permissions.
 Information on configuring the instance principal is given in the section "Configuring an Instance Principal for Luna Use" below.
 For this method, deploy using the following: